Richard Mayne (Royal Navy officer): Straits of Magellan expedition

 Mayne commanded HMS Nassau on the survey expedition to the Straits of Magellan, 1866–9.
 The naturalist on the voyage was Robert Oliver Cunningham.
 Charles Darwin requested the Lords of the Admiralty to ask Capt.
 Mayne to collect several boatloads of fossil bones of extinct species of quadrupeds.
 Admiral Sulivan had previously discovered an astonishingly rich accumulation of fossil bones not far from the Straits.
 These remains apparently belonged to a more ancient period, than the collection by Mr Darwin on HMS Beagle and by other naturalists and therefore of great interest to science.
 Many of these were collected with the aid of Hydrographer Capt.
 Richards R.N. and deposited in the British Museum.

 The Admiralty compiled advice to mariners of the Strait in 1871.

 Admiral Mayne was elected a Fellow of the Royal Geographical Society and served on its council.
 He was the author of Four years in British Columbia and Vancouver Island.

 Marriage

-In 1870 Captain Mayne married Miss Sabine Dent, a daughter of Sir Thomas Dent (1796–1872), founder of Dent & Co., Hong Kong, and his wife, Sabine Ellen Robarts, daughter of James Thomas Robarts (1784–1825), another influential opium merchant.
-Sabine Dent was the niece of Lancelot Dent, of Flass House.
-After his marriage he only served a short term afloat in command of HMS Invincible.
+In 1870, Captain Mayne married Miss Sabine Dent, a daughter of Sir Thomas Dent (1796–1872) and his wife, Sabine Ellen Robarts, daughter of James Thomas Robarts (1784–1825), another influential opium merchant.
+Sabine Dent was a relation of Lancelot Dent of Flass House.
+After his marriage, he only served a short term afloat in command of HMS Invincible.
 He retired as a Rear-Admiral in 1879.